radu2208/radu2208/README.md

-- 👋 Hi, I’m Radu!
+Hi there 👋

+I'm Radu, a motivated and enthusiastic individual with a passion for software testing and development, eager to launch my career in this field.

-- 👀 I’m interested in becoming a QA Analyst
+- 👀 I’m interested in working as a QA Analyst
 - 💞️ I’m looking to collaborate on projects that can enhance my skills and build confidence in the QA field
 - 📫 You can reach me on raduioanionita1@gmail.com